ikasanEIP/ikasan/ikasaneip/visualisation/dashboard/search.md

 <img src="../../developer/docs/quickstart-images/replay-dialog.png" width="400" />

-it is also possible to view an individual replay event by double clicking a record in the search results grid.
+It is also possible to view an individual replay event by double clicking a record in the search results grid.
 This view provides the following:
 - The 'Module Name' and 'Flow Name' where the event was recorded.
 - The 'Life Identifier' of the event.
 - The 'Date and Time' that the event was captured.

-It is possible to download the event or replay the individual event from this screen.
+Events can be downloaded the individual event replayed from this screen.

 ![Replay View](../../developer/docs/quickstart-images/replay-view.png)